 That’s when it hit me – those little bastards need to be naked.

-If you’re using canned, drain and rinse them, put the in a pan of water and boil for about 5 minutes, drain and let them cool.
+However, peeling them isn’t a big deal at all.
+If you’re using canned, drain and rinse them, put them in a pan of water and boil for about 5 minutes, drain and let them cool.

 Once you start handling them, the skins fall right off.